dryu99/boonwegig-pub/README.md

 # BoonWeGig

+Website that aims to support local artists and venues.
+Not big artists swinging by town.
+Born out of a desire to support the culture.

 ## Notes
 - Scraper currently runs everyday at 17:00 UTC via `crontab`
 - We host scraper on a DigitalOcean VPS